A Short History

 Wax has been used for preservation as far back as the 5th century when the Greeks applied coats of it to weatherproof their ships.
 Adding color to the wax, and creating hot "paint," allowed for more decorative uses.
 The Greek word 'Encaustikos,' translated, means: "to heat" or "burn in," which is the heart of the encaustic process.

 Encaustic Painting Process

 Encaustic art is the result of an artist painting on a surface with hot colored wax.
 The encaustic medium is made of beeswax, damar resin and colored pigments.
 Damar resin is tapped from deciduous trees in India and East Asia.
 The resin raises the melting temperature of beeswax, and adds shine, strength and structure.
 It also helps the wax to maintain its color.
 Encaustic painting is done while the wax is in a melted state.
 It is brushed or poured onto an absorbent surface like wood, paper, clay or fabric.

 Encaustic paints are kept in metal containers on top of a hot plate set at approximately 200 degrees.
 Natural hair paintbrushes apply the encaustic paint to a surface in thin layers.
 After painting each layer, the wax is heated with a hot air gun, torch or iron to fuse the wax to the surface.
 Under the heat, the wax grabs onto the surface area beneath it.
 As the artist fuses the paint, experience and patience are crucial so that only the top layer is effected.

 Once the wax has cooled slightly, the artist may add texture with metal tools, razors, wood scrapers and carving blades.
 Additional depth and contrast may be created with using oil sticks, pastels, inks, dyes, Shellac or graphite.

 Caring for Your Encaustic Painting

 Encaustic paintings may be hung just about anywhere.
-However, for best results, do not hang in direct sunlight.
+However, like any fine art, do not hang in direct sunlight.
 To create a shiny surface area on the wax, the painting may be buffed with a lint & seam-free cloth.